ssg-research/Falseclaims/README.md

 ### Claim Generation and Verification
 If the files are downloaded, you can run the commands in `commands.txt` to generate the false claims.
+The results are listed in Table~4 in our paper, which is an average of the MORacc reported for the five models we use in experiments.
+For columns Adi, Li(b), and Lukas, the MORaccs reported are the untargeted results, for columns EWE and DAWN, the MORaccs reported are the targeted results.
+For the column DI, run the jupyter notebook in `defence/`.
 #### To train your own models which are to generate the adversarial examples

 ```